Government Grants & Tax Credits

 Up to 75%

-Of approved device cost (stair lifts, ceiling lifts, etc.)
+Of approved device cost (wheelchairs, scooters, positioning, etc.)

 Who qualifies: Valid OHIP, long-term physical disability (6+ months).
 Requires OT or physiotherapist authorization.